Bug-Duck/newcar-docs/docs/getting-start.md

 );
 ```

-The first parameter is the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) object of the `canvas` element, and the second parameter is the number of frames for the animation.
+The first parameter is the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) object of the `canvas` element, and the second parameter is the frame per second for the animation.

 Next, import this file in `index.html`: